energicryptocurrency/go-energi/swarm/README.md

 Going through all the possible command line flags is out of scope here, but we've enumerated a few common parameter combos to get you up to speed quickly on how you can run your own Swarm node.

-To run Swarm you need an Ethereum account.
+To run Swarm you need an Energi account.
 You can create a new account by running the following command:

-    geth account new
+    energi3 account new

 You will be prompted for a password: